 Ever wonder ‘why did my beard stop growing’?
-It’s something most men don’t want to talk about, but the length of time it takes to grow a beard slows down for a variety of reasons.
+It’s something most men don’t want to talk about, but beard growth slows down for a variety of reasons.
 There may be ways to rejuvenate your follicles.

-Even if it’s taken years to get to your current growth, there are ways to speed up beard growth or thicken your beard.
-One common reason for slow beard growth is dry skin or even acne under your beard.
+Even if it’s taken years for your current growth, there are ways to speed up or thicken your beard.
+One common reason for slow growing beards is dry skin or even acne under your beard.
 In other cases, such as with a patchy beard, facial hair simply grows in areas for longer periods of time.
+Keep reading.

 The truth is if your beard growth has slowed for one of these reasons below, there are beard growth kits available that many users have used to speed up follicular growth.